 Another important consideration, especially if you’re a gardener with lots of plants to keep healthy, is how your shed will impact shade and sunlight for plants.
 Consider whether your placement will impact any plants or trees that need certain amounts of sun, plus whether you might have to trim trees and branches regularly to keep the shed accessible all year long.

 At A-Shed USA, we only offer quality, durable sheds to all our customers.
-These are designed to hold up to the mountain west climate found in Salt Lake City and Denver, including significant snow and moisture buildup.
+These are designed to hold up to the mountain west climate found in Salt Lake City, including significant snow and moisture buildup.

 That said, getting the very most out of your shed long-term is something you can help with – and placement is part of this.
 Choose areas where it won’t be exposed to excess water if possible, plus those where it won’t be at risk of tree branches or other larger items scraping or damaging it in any way.

 And finally, you should be considering the actual design of the shed itself when you’re determining placement.
 Consider the way the doors open, for instance, and how you can place the shed to make these opening and closing processes simple and non-invasive.
 Make sure there are no issues with your ability to place items in the shed or remove them.
 If you’re considering add-ons like hose access or a ramp into the shed, make sure the shed is placed properly so these add-ons are fully optimized.